finnito/Science/content/te-reo.md

 title: Te Reo Cheatsheet
 ---

-A simple cheatsheet of teaching-related language to use in the classroom or on slides.
+A simple cheatsheet of teaching-related language to use in the classroom or on ngā kirita.

 | Weekdays | Months           | Numbers |
 |:---------|:-----------------|:--------|